Groestlcoin/electrumx-grs/docs/HOWTO.rst

 Installing Python 3.6 under Ubuntu
 ----------------------------------

 Many Ubuntu distributions have an incompatible Python version baked in.
-Because of this, it is easier to install Python 3.6 rather than attempting to update Python 3.5.2 to 3.5.3.
+Because of this, it is easier to install Python 3.6.
 See `contrib/python3.6/python-3.6.sh`_.

 Installing on Raspberry Pi 3